pnp/pnpjs/docs/sp-admin/index.md

 ## call

-All those nodes support a `call` method to easily allow calling methods not explictly added to the library.
+All those nodes support a `call` method to easily allow calling methods not explicitly added to the library.
 If there is a method you use often that would be a good candidate to add, please open an issue or submit a PR.
 The call method is meant to help unblock folks before methods are added.

 This sample shows using call to invoke the "AddTenantCdnOrigin" method of office365Tenant.
 While we already support for this method, it helps to show the relationship between `call` and an existing method.